 Lawrence has completed the following professional development courses:

-- APA Musculoskeletal Segmental & Dry Needling for Physiotherapists
+- Musculoskeletal Segmental and Dry Needling for Physiotherapists (APA)

 - DMA Clinical Pilates for Physiotherapists Unit A

 - Clinical Pilates and Rehabilitation for the Degenerative Gluteal Tendinopathy